mongodb-labs/dcrcli/README.md

 Terminologies:

-**Cluster Name:** Give the name of cluster to recognise easily ( APAC_PROD_RS) **Hostname of Seed Mongod/Mongos:** Recommended to give mongos hostname for sharded cluster, Primary hostname for replica set.
+- **Cluster Name:** Give the name of cluster to recognise easily ( APAC_PROD_RS)
+- **Hostname of Seed Mongod/Mongos:** Recommended to give mongos hostname for sharded cluster, Primary hostname for replica set.
-**Port number of Seed Mongod/Mongos instance:** Port number at which mongos/mongod running on the host which we have given in previous ask.
+- **Port number of Seed Mongod/Mongos instance:** Port number at which mongos/mongod running on the host which we have given in previous ask.
-**Admin Username:** Admin username of database instance **Admin Password:** Admin user password of database instance **MongoURI options: **Any special connection string option to be specified **SSH User:** Mention the username that have SSH access to the clusters machines.
+- **Admin Username:** Admin username of database instance.
+- **Admin Password:** Admin user password of database instance.
+- **MongoURI options:** Any special connection string option to be specified.
+- **SSH User:** Mention the username that have SSH access to the clusters machines.
 Ensure that this user has read-write permissions on the dbpath of each machine.

 ## Output Location
 - Collected artifacts are written under ./outputs.